skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 > Setting a short term goal like this was a great idea and something I will
 > continue to do today.
 Previous attempts at big projects failed because the
-> long term vision did not pan out before my initial enthusiasm petered out.
+> long-term vision did not pan out before my initial enthusiasm petered out.
-> Setting a short term goal helped me feel like I accomplished something before
+> Setting a short-term goal helped me feel like I accomplished something before
 > the compositor was usable.
 >
 > However, there were two mistakes that were made at this stage that, at first